-- 1. Once the opening session is completed, the Evaluation Committee shall proceed (in the same or different sessions) to the assessment of the administrative compliance.
+- 1. Once the opening session is completed, the Evaluation Committee shall proceed (in the same or different sessions) with the assessment of the administrative compliance.
 Major formal mistakes shall lead to the rejection of the bid. - 2.
 During administrative compliance the Evaluation Committee shall not go into the content of the technical offer.
-The following elements shall be taken into account: - (a) Bid submission form is duly completed; - (b) Signed by all the members of the consortium and the leader; - (c) Language requirements; - (d) Documentation is complete; - (e) Declaration with exclusion criteria signed by all members of the consortium; - (f) Rule of nationality is respected; and - (g) Any other administrative requirement in the bidding documents. - 3.
+The following elements shall be taken into account: - (a) Bid submission form is duly completed; - (b) Signed by all the members of the consortium and the leader; - (c) Language requirements; - (d) Documentation is complete; - (e) Declaration with exclusion criteria signed by all members of the consortium; - (f) Rule of nationality is respected; and - (g) Any other administrative requirement as per the bidding documents. - 3.
 The Evaluation Committee shall verify all these elements assisted by the Secretary.
-Non-compliant bids must be excluded from further evaluation. - 4.
+Noncompliant bids must be excluded from further evaluation. - 4.
 The Evaluation Committee may request for clarifications to one or more bidders giving reasonable time to answer depending on the clarification requested.
-The clarifications may refer to contents in documents provided or complementing documents/information provided but not to missing administrative documents. - 5.
-The administrative compliance shall be registered in the evaluation report.
+The clarifications may refer to the content of documents provided or complementing documents/information provided, seeking missing signatures, even seeking missing administrative documents if those will not result in advantage to one over the other bidder (e.g. financial statements, judicial certificates, proof of registration of economic operator, power of attorney). - 5.
+The administrative compliance shall be documented in the evaluation report.